carloscjl/carloscjl.github.io/_pages/about.md

 AAAI 2024, IN PREPARATION (all experiments have been completed):
 Submitting to the Association for the Advancement of Artificial Intelligence (AAAI), 2024 <br>

+- Temporal Differences and Semantic Guided Patch Diffusion Model for Video Anomaly Detection <br>
+Hang Zhou, **Jiale Cai**, YuTeng Ye, Junqing Yu, Wei Yang. <br>
+AAAI 2024, IN PREPARATION (all experiments have been completed):
+Submitting to the Association for the Advancement of Artificial Intelligence (AAAI), 2024 <br>

 - Semantics and Relationship-Guided Diffusion Model for Progressive Image Generation <br>
 YuTeng Ye, **Jiale Cai**, Hang Zhou, Junqing Yu, Wei Yang. <br>